 Café – (Coffee) – قهوة (qahwa):

-The French word for “coffee” may have been borrowed from the Arabic “qahwa,” or Turkish “kahevh”.
-In Arabic, “qahwa” initially referred to a type of fermented wine made from coffee berries which were roasted and brewed with water.
-When the word was adopted into French café, it was no longer a fermented wine.
+The French word for “coffee” may have been borrowed from the Arabic “qahwa,” or Turkish “kahevh” which in Arabic initially referred to a type of fermented wine made from coffee berries which were roasted and brewed with water.
+When the word was adopted into French and became “café,” it was no longer a fermented wine.

-However, some people disagree over the origins of the word because of its original origins, which is the Kaffa Province of southwestern Ethiopia, considered the birthplace of coffee.
+Some scholars disagree over the origins of the word.
+There is a possibility that the Arabic word for coffee, “qahwa,” was borrowed from the Kaffa Province of southwestern Ethiopia, considered the birthplace of coffee.
 Ethiopians are said to have been the first to realize the energizing effect of coffee.

 Carafe – (Carafe/ jug / pitcher )- غرافة (gharafa):